lambda826/My-Notebook/99 Interview/BQ.md

 - Your personality
 - Ability to respond to unstructured question
 - How well you can connect with your colleagues
-- Communicate your ideas clearly and effe
+- Communicate your ideas clearly and effectively

 # Tell me about a time you disaggreed with someone